grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import mute timings

-Create or delete mute timings via provisioning files via provisioning files in your Grafana instance(s).
+Create or delete mute timings via provisioning files using provisioning files in your Grafana instance(s).

 1. Find the mute timing in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your mute timing.